 By Hidden Beaches specialist Ludo

-As a yacht skipper I’ve sailed the Caribbean chain from Antigua to St Vincent and the Grenadines, and I soon learned that the islands all have their individual idiosyncrasies.
-The Caribbean is often painted as a sun-lit beach destination, but the islands aren’t an identikit paradise — the shades of sand alone range from brilliant white to volcanic black.
+As a yacht skipper, I’ve sailed the Caribbean chain from Antigua to St Vincent and the Grenadines.
+In doing so, I soon learned that the islands each have their idiosyncrasies.
+The Caribbean is often painted as a sun-lit beach destination, but the islands aren’t a cookie-cutter paradise — the shades of sand alone range from brilliant white to volcanic black.

 Island Guide — The Caribbean with Audley Travel